Report Oct. 24, 2018

 Board selection process

-- Financial expertise;
+- Financial and other risk management expertise;

 Performance and initiatives